What to Do When Death Occurs

 Never.
 Not only is it illegal to do so, our modern cremation chambers are not of sufficient size to accommodate more than one adult.
 Thus it would be a practical impossibility to conduct multiple cremations simultaneously.

 Cremated remains resemble coarse sand and are whitish to light grey in color.
 The remains of an average size adult usually weigh between four and six pounds.

 With the exception of minute and microscopic particles, which are impossible to remove from the cremation chamber and processing machine, all of the cremated remains are given back to the family.

 An urn is not required by law.
 However, you may want an urn if you will be holding a memorial service or if the remains are to be interred in a cemetery.
-If an urn is not purchased through BONNEY WATSON or provided by the family, the cremated remains will be returned in a temporary plastic container.
+If an urn is not purchased through BONNEY WATSON, the family will need to provide a suitable container prior to the cremation being scheduled.

 Yes, BONNEY WATSON allows family members to be present when the body is placed into the cremation chamber.
 In fact, some religious groups include this as part of their funeral custom.

 Today most religions allow cremation except for Orthodox Jewish, Islamic, Eastern Orthodox and a few Fundamentalist Christian faiths.
 The Catholic Church accepts cremation as long as it is not chosen for reasons which are contrary to Christian teachings.

 Nearly all Protestant Churches allow for the urn to be present during the memorial service.
 Most Catholic Churches also allow the cremated remains to be present during a Memorial Mass.
 In fact, if the family is planning on a memorial service, we encourage the cremated remains be present as it provides a focal point for the service.